MinaMalak-cmd/E-Commerce/README.md

    - Categories
-        -Assign category to user, only vendors, and admins who can add new products, -On Delete Delete category subchildren (subcategory, brands, products)
+        -Assign category to user, only vendors, and admins who can add new products, -On Delete Delete category subchildren (subcategory, brands, products) -Get category with its subcategories and its brands
    - Subcategory
         -Add relative path field in subcategory
+        -Get subcategory with its Cateory and brands
  - Error handling in both front & back
  - Add validations to all points
  - Check other repos